Frequently Asked Volunteering Questions

 Q: I have a bright 12 year old son who wants to be a doctor.
 How can he become a volunteer at Memorial?

-A: At this time we are only able to onboard 18 year old and older ambassadors.
+A: Currently we are only able to onboard 18 year old and older ambassadors.
 However, high school students between the ages of 15 - 18 can inquire about attending Mini Medical University for Teens, a wonderful one of a kind learning experience for high school students that also opens the door to volunteering at Memorial.
-Please see the MMU webpage for further details.

 Q: I am a college student and need to complete some volunteer hours for my resume or application for grad school.
 Will you write me a letter of recommendation?